 The best way to learn a tool like Sheets is to dive straight in.
 In this chapter, you'll learn how to:

-To kick things off, let's cover some spreadsheet terminology to help you understand this the terms in this book:
+To kick things off, let's cover some spreadsheet terminology to help you understand this the terms we'll be using:

 With that knowledge in hand, let's dive in and start building our own spreadsheets.